 When a waiver participant/representative is at the point of selecting a provider for an authorized waiver service, they are first encouraged to review brochures provided by the SMA to assist participants in completing this task.
 SMA staff or the case manager then present a provider list to review.
 This list, ordered randomly when printed to ensure that choice is not related to name or position, comprehensively represents all qualified providers as of the date of request.
 It provides providers' name, address, and telephone number.
 Participants are encouraged to phone providers with questions, inquire within their social networks as to others' experience with providers, and utilize other information sources in order to select a provider with informed choice.
 Once participant choice has been established and their provider referral accepted, participants are reminded to notify their case manager or SMA staff if not satisfied with their provider or service delivery, as they maintain the right to request changes in service providers.
 During waiver enrollment, participants are informed of this ability through the 'Rights and Responsibilities' form.
-When a participant wishes to exercise a change in service provider, the process repeats - the participant contacts the case manager or SMA staff to notify of their interest in making a change, at which time the case manager/SMA staff procure a printed, current list of available service providers to review.
+When a participant wishes to exercise a change in service provider, the process repeats - the participants or read to them over the telephone per participant's stated preference.
+Throughout the process of provider choice, participants or read to them over the telephone per participant's stated preference.
+Throughout the process of provider choice, participants/authorized representatives are reminded that case manager/SMA staff procure a printed, current list of available service providers to review.
 This list can either be mailed to participants or read to them over the telephone per participant's stated preference.
-Throughout the process of provider choice, participants/authorized representatives are reminded that case managers/SMA staff are strictly prohibited from suggesting or otherwise influencing choice of provider.
+Throughout the process of provider choice, participants/authorized representatives are reminded that case manager/SMA staff are strictly prohibited from suggesting or otherwise influencing choice of provider.